 There are dozens of companies who can install a fence for you, ranging from general landscape construction contractors to fence specialty companies to the neighborhood handyman.
 But finding the right professional is harder than you imagine.
 Here are some tips to help you hire the right contractor to do the work.

-1. Get Multiple Estimates
+Get Multiple Estimates

-2. Make Estimator's Job Easier
+Make the Estimator's Job Easier

-Keep the dogs inside, unlock all gates, clear foliage around problem areas, and stay out of the way when the estimator is doing his/her job.
-The estimator will
+When a fencing company visits your property, recognize that you are just one of many addresses he will visit that day.
+Keep the dogs inside, unlock all gates, clear foliage around problem areas, and stay out of the way as the estimator performs his or her job.
+The estimator will:

 - Look at how the fence will meet other pre-existing fences or your house.

 - Evaluate grading.
 If you are lucky enough to have a level lot, this is not a problem.
 But if the lot has a significant slope, this will affect how the fence is constructed.

 - Ask you questions to determine the type of fence you would like.

 - Evaluate access to the job site.
 If the crew will need to manually carry materials up a hill, for example, this will drive up costs.